Tooling: Scaling Agent Primitives

 Natural Language as Code

 Your Agent Primitives exhibit all the characteristics of professional software: modularity, reusability, dependencies, versioning, and continuous evolution.
-This isn’t just a metaphor - these .prompt.md
+This isn’t just a metaphor - these .prompt.md and .instructions.md files represent a genuine new form of software development that deserves proper tooling infrastructure.

 Consider what happens as your Agent Primitives mature: